IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 In summary, the IETF Executive Director, with support from the team that they alone direct and lead, is responsible for:

-* Developing and refining an annual budget and other strategic financial planning documents at the direction of the IETF LLC Board.
+* Developing and refining an annual budget and other strategic financial planning documents at the direction of the Board.

-* Executing on the annual budget, including reporting to the IETF LLC Board regularly with forecasts and actual performance to budget.
+* Executing on the annual budget, including reporting to the Board regularly with forecasts and actual performance to budget.

 * Hiring and/or contracting the necessary resources to meet their goals, within the defined limits of their authority and within the approved budget.
 This includes managing and leading any such resources, including performing regular performance reviews.

-* Following the pre-approval guidelines set forth by the IETF LLC Board for contracts or other decisions that have financial costs that exceed a certain threshold of significance.
+* Following the pre-approval guidelines set forth by the Board for contracts or other decisions that have financial costs that exceed a certain threshold of significance.
 Such thresholds are expected to be set reasonably high so that the need for such approvals is infrequent and only occurs when something is truly significant or otherwise exceptional.
 It is expected that the IETF Executive Director is sufficiently empowered to perform their job on a day-to-day basis, being held accountable for meeting high level goals rather than micromanaged.

-* Regularly updating the IETF LLC Board on operations and other notable issues as reasonable and appropriate.
+* Regularly updating the Board on operations and other notable issues as reasonable and appropriate.

-* Ensuring that all staff and/or other resources comply with any applicable policies established or approved by the IETF LLC Board, such as ethics guidelines and/or a code of conduct.
+* Ensuring that all staff and/or other resources comply with any applicable policies established or approved by the Board, such as ethics guidelines and/or a code of conduct.

 ## IETF LLC Board Responsibilities {#board-responsibilities}